thiennguyenmark/ror-test/README.md

        Metadata for the `Image` would be `Title` and `Description`

-3. Fulfilled Analytics (High Performance)
+3. Analytics (High Performance)

    In this section, we will be building a high performance analytics/event data store.

     1. Create a model (no scaffold or controllers required) suitable for processing analytics data.
 You can choose to use a different database for this.